ultravideo/uvgRTP/BUILDING.md

 # Building

-There are three ways to build kvzRTP: GNU make, CMake or QtCreator
+There are several ways to build kvzRTP: GNU make, CMake, QtCreator or Visual Studio

 NB: kvzRTP must be built with a 64-bit compiler!

 ## Dependencies

 The only dependency vanilla kvzRTP has is pthreads

+## Visual Studio

+Open kvzRTP.sln in Visual Studio and build the library

 ## Qt Creator